cold plunge tank

 When you take a cold plunge, your breathing rate can increase all the way to 30 breaths per minute.
 That's about double the normal breathing rate for most people while they're sitting still.

-However, one of the keys to gaining the greatest health benefits from an ice bath is to control your breathing.
+However, one of the keys to gaining the greatest health benefits from an ice bath is to control your breathing

 As one of the world's most extreme athletes, Wim Hof, otherwise known as "The Iceman," invented the Wim Hof Method.
 He believes you can accomplish incredible feats by using specific breathing techniques and tolerance to extreme temperatures to develop command over your body, breath, and mind.